matinlotfali/KDE-Rounded-Corners/README.md

 # KDE-Rounded-Corners

 This effect rounds the corners of your windows and adds an outline around them without much affecting the performance of the KDE Plasma desktop (see [#49](https://github.com/matinlotfali/KDE-Rounded-Corners/pull/49) and [#50](https://github.com/matinlotfali/KDE-Rounded-Corners/issues/50)).
-Window borders should be turned off for the effect to work.
-[How?](#settings)

 This effect started as a fork of [shapecorners](https://sourceforge.net/projects/shapecorners/) with some additional contributions in [Alex47's project](https://github.com/alex47/KDE-Rounded-Corners), then I optimized and reimplemented the effect with shaders.